dhvcc/rss-parser/README.md

 }
 ```

-*But*, when handling attributes, the content of the tag will be also a dictionary
+*However*, when handling attributes, the content of the tag will also be a dictionary:

 ```xml
 <tag attr="1" data-value="data">data</tag>
 ```

-Turns into
+This becomes:

 ```python
 {